appsmithorg/appsmith-docs/website/docs/connect-data/concepts/Datasource-Environments.md

 Datasource environments enable you to separate staging and production configurations of a datasource, providing controlled and isolated settings for specific tasks during different phases.
 This approach allows developers to test and validate changes without affecting the live production environment.

-With this you can create queries and seamlessly switch between environments.
-As you switch the environment, the queries would automatically adapt to the chosen environment settings, reflecting widget data changes.
+This allows you to create queries and switch between environments, with the queries automatically using the selected environment.

 ## Environments on Appsmith